what is it

 acknowledgements

-The mobile spoofing code is based heavily on the rajiko browser extension by jackyzy823, released under the Unlicense.
-In particular, the fake phone details and GPS coordinate generation code have been copied almost verbatim.
-And of course, the mobile API key was (to the best of my knowledge) originally obtained by jackyzy823.
-You can read their write-up (in Chinese) here.
+The mobile spoofing code is almost entirely copied from the rajiko browser extension by jackyzy823, released under the Unlicense.
+You can read his write-up (in Chinese) here.

 The authentication code, and some parts of the metadata extraction, have been adapted from yt-dlp's radiko extractor, which was primarily authored by Lesmiscore (also released under the Unlicense).